BostonBSD/financials/README.md

 ----------------------------------------------------------
-Has been tested on FreeBSD 13.1, Fedora 35, the latest Debian release, and Ubuntu 22.04.
+Has been tested on FreeBSD 13.1, Fedora 35,
+Debian “bullseye”, and Ubuntu 22.04.

 ----------------------------------------------------------